duckyPad/DuckStack/README.md

 * RSHIFT: logical or arithmetic?
 * comparison instructions: signed or unsigned?
 * new OLED instruction names
-* generate PGV save flag on DSVM itself not compiler
 * watch out for unused function return value clogging up stack, discard if no assign? in compiler
 * one-byte duckyscript commands, rewrite upper byte lower byte to 2ndLSB and LSB.
 * what does SP point to? next free byte or current entry?